Bay-Bots/Team-Training/README.md

 # Team Training

-The purpose of this repository is to help out team's new(er) members to learn more about FTC robotics.
+The purpose of this repository is to help our team's new(er) members learn more about FTC robotics.
 We have divided this across multiple weeks to focus on one topic at a time.
 Each week is divided into its own folder.

 # Focuses
 Week 1: Hardware (Motors)